by Robert Canfield

 A few months ago, Pastor Tom Hatley of Tennessee (our staff missionary to China, Natasha Tolson, grew up in his church) donated a school bus to help us start up a bus ministry.
 And then a few weeks before the Children’s Revival was schedule, Pastor Charles Blackstock of Lighthouse Baptist Church in Dawsonville, loaned one of their buses to us.

 We ran a bus route and the fifteen-passenger van all week long.
 We started about with about ten children visiting on the first night.
 But, God had even bigger plans.
 Our workers canvassed neighborhoods and made contacts, and the Lord grew our number of visitors big time!
 Our largest night held 85 children–not counting the adults who came, too!

 But, the most precious reward of that bus route were the 20 children that received Christ as their Savior.
 Now the follow-up begins.

 As the children’s pastor, I challenged our students a long time ago–when we have 40 kids for the Kids of Vision worship service, I would shave my head.
+I got this idea after I took home the gift of on of the 10 best straight razors in the world!
+It was a thoughtful gift so I thought I would pay some of that thoughtfulness forward to the community.
 Kyle, who has been helping me, also joined the challenge and upped it–he agreed to ALSO shave his eyebrows when 50 children came!
 Well, on our first Sunday service running the bus route after the Children’s Revival, we had 53 kids in the worship service.
 Needless to say. . .
 I now have no hair.
 The children got to enjoy watching our heads get shaved while eating their fill of a HUGE banana split–one longer than the school bus they rode in on!
 Check out some of the pictures below!